ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Using collections
 *****************

 Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
+As modules move from the core Ansible repository into collections, the module documentation will move to the `collections documentation page <https://docs.ansible.com/collections/>`_

 You can install and use collections through `Ansible Galaxy <https://galaxy.ansible.com>`_.

 * For details on how to *develop* collections see :ref:`developing_collections`.